-With winter well and truly here, lets take a look at some important nutrients for children and what food sources have the best nutritional profile, to get them through winter without sniffles & sneezes.
+With Autumn well and truly here, lets take a look at some important nutrients for children and what food sources have the best nutritional profile, to get them through winter without sniffles & sneezes.

 This nutrient is essential for wound healing (speeds up the healing process for all those bumps & bruises), boosts the immune system, essential for bone & tissue health, helps to keep your child’s gums healthy, strengthens blood vessels and has the ability to keep infections away.
 Vitamin C also helps to absorb iron from non-heme food.